hzqst/BetterSpray/README.md

 # BetterSpray

-**BetterSpray** is a plugin for MetaHookSV that enhances Sven Co-op’s spray system with support for multiple images, true aspect ratios, and dynamic reloading.
+**BetterSpray** is a plugin for MetaHookSV that enhances Sven Co-op and GoldSrc’s spray system with support for multiple images, true aspect ratios, and dynamic reloading.

 MetaHookSV: https://github.com/hzqst/MetaHookSv